 Altwegg et al. (2016) reported the detection of a clear signal on mass 31 Da attributable to P in the comet 67P/C-G using ROSINA data, although it was not possible to detect the parent molecule(s) at that time due to mass line interferences.
-A re-evaluation of the data has now given more insight into the chemistry of P. The only time when there was a clear detection of atomic P on mass 30.9737 Da was when Rosetta orbited in the terminator plane at 10 km from the nucleus centre from October 14 to October 29 2014.
-Before and after this time, Rosetta was too far from the comet took ~2.5 Earth days, which means 5 full orbits for the whole period.
-ROSINA obtained ~1 spectrum/hour for ~20h/day for the full mass range.
-So the number of spectra is on the order of 200 spectra per mass.
-In about 1/3 of them P could be detected in a statistically significant
+A re-evaluation of the data has now given more insight into the chemistry of P. The only time when there was a clear detection of atomic P on mass 30.9737 Da was when Rosetta orbited in the terminator plane at 10 km from the nucleus centre from 2014 October 14 to October 29.
+Before and after this time, Rosetta was too far from the comet and/or the production rate was too low.
+A full orbit around the comet took \sim 2.5 Earth days, which means five full orbits for the whole period.
+ROSINA obtained ~ 1 spectrum h-1 for ~ 20 h d-1 for the full mass range.
+So, the number of spectra is of the order of 200 spectra per mass.
+In about 1/3 of them, P could be detected in a statistically significant amount due to the large diurnal and seasonal density variations.
+To look for possible parents of P. beyond mass 31 Da. we have also analysed masses 34 Da for PH3, 43 Da for CP, 45 Da for PN, and 47 Da for PO.
+Sample spectra for 31, 34, 43, 45, and 47 Da are given in Fig. 8.